 Google’s Smart Shopping best practices often include splitting out your products into multiple Smart Shopping campaigns; but is that always the best practice and if so, why?

 To understand the logic behind Google’s recommendation to split your products into multiple campaigns you have to look at the goal of your online advertising.
 Consider if your goal is to maximise the revenue from your ad spend, generate awareness, sell new or unwanted stock or hit a particular return on your ad spend.
 These different goals will determine whether or not it’s best to have multiple Smart Shopping campaigns.
-For more information on setting your online advertising goal you can read our blog on the subject here.
+For more information read our blog on setting your online advertising goal

 If you want to optimize towards the most revenue from your ad spend; the best thing you can do is keep all products together in the same campaign.
 The idea here is that you let machine learning maximise your conversion value, or reach your ROAS target, based on the products and categories that are selling well.
 In an ideal world all products would sell equally but that’s just not the case.
 Google will show your product ads to people based on what Machine Learning determines will convert and generate the most revenue possible.
 You may know which of your products sell well but making that decision with 70 million data points from Machine Learning can only be beneficial.